 Marc is Wrong

-I recently read The Techno-Optimist Manifesto by Marc Andreessen, and it was quite thought-provoking.
-Andreessen, one of the pioneers of Netscape1, the browser I used on my first personal computer, believes that technology and capitalism are essential for progress.
-He sees stagnation as humanity’s biggest enemy and believes that continuous progress should be a given.
+I recently read The Techno-Optimist Manifesto by Marc Andreessen, and it gave me a lot to think about.
+Andreessen, one of the pioneers behind Netscape1, the first browser I used on my personal computer, believes that technology and capitalism are the foundations of human progress.
+To him, stagnation is humanity’s greatest enemy, and constant progress should be our natural state.

-Andreessen repeatedly emphasizes the necessity of technological progress and accuses those who oppose it of committing a crime against humanity.
-He defines these opponents as “Enemies,” listing various factors such as corruption, cartels, bureaucracy, and anti-greatness.
-The article ends by referencing Nietzsche’s concept of the Last Man.2
+He stresses over and over that technological progress is essential, even accusing those who resist it of committing a “crime against humanity.”
+He calls such critics “Enemies” and includes corruption, bureaucracy, cartels, and “anti-greatness” attitudes on his list.
+The article ends by referencing Nietzsche’s idea of the Last Man.2

 Andreessen says: